 When moving and positioning heavy items within the venue, it is important to consider the floor loading of the area and the path available to that area.

-The Exhibition halls have a floor loading capacity of 20kpa(2000kg/sqm).
+The Exhibition bays have a floor loading capacity of 20kpa(2000kg/sqm).

-The Exhibitor and / or the Contractor is required to notify their GCCEC Event Manager and provide the following information:
+The Exhibitor and / or the Contractor is required to notify their MCEC Event Manager and provide the following information:

 Rigging #